Federal Trade Commission

 The Federal Trade Commission (FTC) is an independent agency of the United States government whose principal mission is the enforcement of civil (non-criminal) antitrust law and the promotion of consumer protection.
-The FTC shares jurisdiction over federal civil antitrust enforcement with the Department of Justice Antitrust Division.
-The agency is headquartered in the Federal Trade Commission Building in Washington, DC.
+It shares jurisdiction over federal civil antitrust law enforcement with the Antitrust Division of the U.S. Department of Justice.
+The FTC is headquartered in the Federal Trade Commission Building in Washington, DC.